-“Behold, I bring you good news of a great joy which shall be to all the people!
-For unto you is born this day in the City of David a Savior, who is Christ the Lord.
-And this will be a sign unto you: you will find the Babe wrapped in swaddling clothes, lying in a manger.”
-(Luke 2:10-12)
+Do not be afraid.
+For I bring you good news of a great joy which shall be to all the people.
+For unto you is born this day in the city of David a Savior, who is Christ the Lord.
+(Luke 2:10)